The Sustainability Oscars 2017: Celebrating the best of climate-change cinema

 Best Director – James Cameron

-Plundering far-off planets in search of natural resources to stave of the ravages of the environment is the dystopian future that Canadian director James Cameron brought to life in his 2009 film, Avatar.
+Plundering far-off planets in search of natural resources to stave off environmental exhaustion is the dystopian future that Canadian director James Cameron brought to life in his 2009 film, Avatar.

 Cameron is currently working on a sequel but that hasn’t stopped him from working on less-fictional pieces.
 In the build-up to the US election, Cameron produced a climate-themed film, narrated by Sigourney Weaver and featuring actors such as Jack Black and Don Cheadle.